 Located in the Upper East Side Historic District, the building is situated on the eastern side of Park Avenue between 75th and 76th Streets.
 Amenities include 24-hour doorman, resident manager, fitness center and private storage cage.
 Among New Yorks most coveted addresses, Park Avenue is known around the world for its stately pre-war apartment buildings that line both sides of the wide boulevard.

-823 Park Avenue dates from 1912 and was re-envisioned and transformed in 2006 into a boutique condominium by architect Barry Rice to convey a sense of lightness, openness and harmony with its neighboring buildings dominated by cooperatives.
+823 Park Avenue dates from 1912 and was transformed in 2006 into a boutique condominium by architect Barry Rice to convey a sense of lightness, openness and harmony with its neighboring buildings dominated by cooperatives.
 Prewar condominiums in this city are rare indeed, and homes of this size and stature are singular.

 This information is not verified for authenticity or accuracy and is not guaranteed and may not

 reflect all real estate activity in the market.